 Beautifully preserved Chepstow Castle is a history lesson in stone.
 From around 1067 through to 1690, the castle, almost chameleon-like, changed its appearance as fashions changed in military architecture.
 If you think modern doors are long lasting, think again.
 Chepstow boasts the oldest castle doors in Europe.
 All wood and all of 800 years old.
 The oldest building is the Norman great tower but building work continued well into the 17th-century as medieval battlements were replaced by stronger musket-friendly parapets.
 Bows and arrows were so last century!

 Imagine discovering a lost garden with tunnels and underground grottoes buried under thousands of tonnes of soil for over 50 years.
 That’s what happened at Dewstow gardens.
+The gardens are a wonderful place to wander in themselves, with beautifully landscaped paths and decorative beds, waterfalls and pools and beneath all this, a labrynth of tunnels and grottoes .

 The 3 Maize Mazes are planted each year in April and reach ‘Maze’ height in mid July.
 Each year the Mazes have a new theme and are great for families and children.
 They also hold several special events throughout the season culminating with a Late Nate Special where for one night only you can explore the mazes by torchlight.